pgil256/blog/README.md

 # 🌟 Developer Blog

 Welcome to the repository for my developer blog!
 This blog is built using the [Hugo](https://gohugo.io/) static site generator and is hosted on [GitHub Pages](https://pages.github.com/).
+The live site can be accessed [here](https://pgil256.github.io/blog/).

 ## 📂 Directory Structure